brendanconnolly/BlogPosts/PanoramicQuality/Part2-DevOpsIsDifferent-Ownership.md

 [Testing is a performance](http://www.satisfice.com/blog/archives/1346), like acting or athletics there might be a script or gameplan to start with but there is a lot going on behind the scenes, being thought up on the fly, adapting to circumstance.
 It's intuition driven.

-Testers need to pry open this experience, expose the internals.
+Testers need to pry open this experience, expose the internals driving motivations.

+### Replace Execution with Communication

+Open sourcing your mindset means *teaching* developers another way to look at and interact with their code.

 ### Replace Isolation with Collaboration

-[clean up] It might seem like there is no where left for testers, development is eating up everything.
-Things are changing, what used to be a contentious us vs. them relationship is typically much more open.
-The additional ownership has changed relationship dynamics.
+The additional ownership has changed relationship dynamics, what was at one point a contentious us vs. them relationship is much more open.
 Success at scale requires collaboration.
-What this means is development is much more open to testing than in days of old.

 This cuts both ways though.
-It can be uncomfortable or difficult to open up and share what goes through your *testing mindset*
+It can be uncomfortable or difficult to open up and share what goes through your *testing mindset*.

-### Replace Execution with Communication
+Success means pairing with developers.
+Testing at their desk, against their local changes.

-### Replace Tedium with Strategem
+### Replace Tedium with Stratagem